 Different Supplements For Different Ages

 The use of supplements is frequent across all ages, but, as a senior, it becomes an essential habit given irregular nutritional levels past the age of 45.
 With this in mind, a senior will benefit from certain supplements at distinct periods of their lives based on what the body needs during those years.
-These periods are broken down into three different age ranges, as you can see below.
+These periods break down into three different age ranges, as you can see below.

 Age Range: 50s